-It had been 6 years since Changi International Airport Terminal 4 began operations in October 2017 — barring about 3 years in hiatus due to COVID-19 — but I did not have a chance to depart or arrive via the new terminal.
+It had been 6 years since Changi International Airport Terminal 4 began operations in October 2017 — barring about 3 years in hiatus due to COVID-19 — but I did not have a chance to depart or arrive via the terminal.
 In October 2023.
-I embarked on a short trip to Sabah in East Malaysia, Borneo, and the AirAsia flight that I booked departed from the terminal, which gave me a chance to walk into the terminal.
+I embarked on a short trip to Sabah in East Malaysia, Borneo, and the AirAsia flight that I booked departed from Terminal 4, which gave me a chance to explore the terminal.

 Here's a glimpse of my experience departing from Changi Airport Terminal 4 (T4).